Feature request #3253

 #11 Updated by Alister Hood almost 5 years ago

 For possible future reference, there is a discussion on the mailing list at the moment:

 And as well as a mask that clips the map content, people sometimes just want to overlay the map with a grey mask, or a blur or something.
 See

-#12 Updated by Regis Haubourg over 4 years ago
+#12 Updated by Regis Haubourg almost 5 years ago

 I tried to achieve a synthetic proposal here: